kittykatattack/sound.js/README.md

 browser quirks.
 In the future it might stabilize but, until then use it at your peril!)
-The strategy for using the `soundEffect` function is to tinker with all those parameters and come up with your own custom library of sound effects for games.
+The strategy for using the `soundEffect` function is to tinker with all these parameters and come up with your own custom library of sound effects for games.
 Think of it as a big sound board with thirteen colourful flashing dials you can play with.
-Yes, lucky thirteen.
-And think of yourself as a mad scientist!
+And think of yourself as a mad scientist and that thirteen is your lucky number!

 ###Shoot sound